fern-api/fern/README.md

 ## Adding Generators

-You can add generators using the `fern add`.
+You can add generators using the `fern add` command.
 You can have multiple generators for a single project, e.g. a single `fern generate` call could generate SDKs in Python, TypeScript and Java all in one go.

 For instance, if you'd like to add a TypeScript generator to your project, simply run:

 ```
-fern add fern-typescript-sdk
+fern add fern-typescript-node-sdk
 ```

-Which will add the Node variant of the TypeScript SDK to the list of generators - the other variant being a TypeScript browser library, to be used by frontends directly.
+This will add the Node variant of the TypeScript SDK to the list of generators - the other variant being a TypeScript browser library, to be used by frontends directly.

 Your `generators.yml` file should contain the new generator: